jeff-hykin/ilab-database/README.md

 - While `processes restart_all` exists, sometimes it doesn't work.
 If you're having issues, you can find what proceses are using the port by running `lsof -i tcp:6283` (6283 is the port number) and `lsof -i tcp:27017`.

 The port numbers are picked by the `package.json` file.

+# Data Extraction

+Running `db/backup` should generate a .json file that has all the data in it.
+It can be used directly or as a restore point.